enmanuelsabarua/todo-list/README.md

 # todo-list
-This is a project built in javascript following OOP principles, enjoy it!
+This is a project built in javascript with localStorage, enjoy it!